catalyst-cooperative/pudl/.github/ISSUE_TEMPLATE/eia_new_year.md

 related to encoding.
 Take a look at which column it's talking about and look at `metadata/resources/eia.py` to see which encoder in `CODE_METADATA` to tweak.
 - [ ] Test table outputs in a Jupyter notebook to make sure expected dates appear.
+- [ ] Map new plant and utility IDs that appear in the new data: https://catalystcoop-pudl.readthedocs.io/en/dev/dev/annual_updates.html#connect-datasets.
 - [ ] Run the validation test `test_minmax_rows` in `test/validate/eia_test.py` and
 `test/validate/mcoe.py` (in the terminal: `pytest test/validate/eia_test.py::test_minmax_rows --live-dbs` or `pytest test/validate/mcoe_test.py::test_minmax_rows_mcoe --live-dbs`).
 Because you've added new data (more rows), these tests will fail.
 You can use the